 Coxhoe Youth Strategy Partnership is comprised of representatives of Coxhoe Parish Council, Durham County Council. the Active Life Centre and Coxhoe Community Partnership.
 Its aim is to improve the lives and opportunities for children and young village in Coxhoe and Quarrington Hill.

 This page requires updating.
+Information on this page is out of date.

 Parish Council delivery of youth services commences